nathanleclaire/blog/source/_posts/2014-04-05-implementing-a-concurrent-floodfill-with-golang.markdown

 GGGGGGGGGGGGGGGGG---
 </pre>

 It runs pretty satisfyingly quickly.
-Wiki mentions a few alternative approaches that might work a little better, but I like this one for its simplicity.
+Wiki mentions a few alternative approaches that might work a little better (EDIT: it says that going line-by-line instead of pixel by pixel is an order of magnitude faster), but I like this one for its simplicity.

 # Conclude

-The code is [up on Github]() if you're curious.
+The code is [up on Github](https://github.com/nathanleclaire/golangfloodfill) if you're curious.
 I'd love to hear about other possible approaches, especially ones that are better at taking advtange of Go's concurrency features.
 I considered using `sync.WaitGroup` but this didn't really seem like a good case to do so.

 Until next time, stay sassy Internet.